Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper proposes a measure, \storm, for quantifying the robustness of stochastic systems' trajectories with respect to STL specifications.
 We develop a monitor for this measure that reasons about partial trajectories, and use it in a sampling-based motion planner.
 We show desirable properties of this measure, that the algorithm is probabilistically complete, and that the algorithm asymptotically optimizes for the \storm.
 Emprical evaluation demonstrates the measure and algorithm's effectiveness and utility.
-For future work, we plan to investigate methods to guide the growth of the motion tree and incorporate measurement uncertainty in the motion planner.
+For future work, we plan to investigate guiding the growth of the motion tree and incorporating measurement uncertainty in the planner.

 \begin{proof}[Proof of Lemma \ref{lemma:monitorupper}] The proof is as follows: Consider the value of the \stori Monitor upper bound of two prefixes $\btraj_{t_1}$ and $\btraj_{t_2}$, where $t_2 \geq t_1$.
-By definition \ref{def:Monitor}, the value of the upper bound of the \stori Monitor is one of $3$ terms.
+By definition \ref{def:Monitor}, the value of the upper bound of the \stori Monitor is one of $4$ terms.
 We show that, for each case, the value of the upper bound of the \stori Monitor of $\btraj_{t_2}$ is always less than or equal to the value of the upper bound of the \stori Monitor of $\btraj_{t_1}$.
 It follows then, that the upper bound of the \stori Monitor monotonically decreases with respect to $t$. \\ Without loss of generality, consider $\psi = \phi_1 U_{[a,b]} \phi_2$.
-From Definition \ref{def:Monitor}, the upper bound of the monitor of $\btraj_{t_1}$ with respect to $\psi$ is:
+From Definition \ref{def:Monitor}, the upper bound of the monitor of $\btraj_{t_1}$ with respect to $\psi$ when $t_1 \in [0,b)$ is:

-We now examine the case where the second term is greater than the first, the case where the first term is greater than the second, and the case where there is not yet any information relevant to this formula.
+We now examine the case where the second term is greater than the first, the case where the first term is greater than the second, the case where there is not yet any information relevant to this formula, and the case where the time interval is closed ($t_1\geq b$).

 \textit{Case 1:} We first examine the case where the second term is greater, i.e.,

 The upper bound of the monitor of $\btraj_{t_2}$ with respect to $\psi$ is:

 We now examine how both of these terms relate to equation \ref{eq:c11}.